accert-dev/ACCERT/docs/source/examples/fusion.rst

 .. code-block:: console

-    > cd ACCERT/tutorial
+    > cd ACCERT/tutorial/accert
-    > python ../src/Main.pi -i fusion.son
+    > python ../../src/Main.py -i Fusion.son

-The output will be generated in the ``tutorial`` directory as ``output.out``, and ``fusion_updated_account.xlsx``.
+The output will be generated in the ``tutorial/accert`` directory as ``output.out``, and ``fusion_updated_account.xlsx``.
 The ``output.out`` file contains the cost estimation results, while the Excel files provide detailed information on the accounts affected by the input variables.
 Note that the fusion example does not generate the ``*_variable_affected_cost_elements.xlsx`` file as it does not have any cost elements associated with the input variables, there is only one account affected by the input variables.